mia-platform/documentation/docs/development_suite/api-console/api-design/endpoints.md

 The visibility can also be defined at the route level in the [routes](endpoints.md#routes) section.
 In this way, it is possible to specify which routes of a specific endpoint should be present in the API Portal and which should not.
 The `inherited` flag enabled (by default) will guarantee that the selected route will inherit the visibility of its base endpoint.
-Disabling this flag for a specific route will allow defining a custom behaviour for that route.
+Disabling this flag for a specific route will allow defining a custom behavior for that route.

 Managing the visibility of endpoints and their routes is useful if, for example, you want to show publicly exposed routes while hiding in the API Portal the ones that require special permission that users do not possess.